 Thanks for looking in on the Clifton Village Cricket Club website.
 We attempt to keep the website up to date so check back regularly.
 Please contact any member of the committee if you have any item you want including.
 If you want to re-read an article that has disappeared off the front screen you can probably find it in the Document Library.

-Our thoughts are with his family at this sad time.
+Our thoughts are with Alan's family at this sad time.

 Funeral arrangements have been made for 2pm Thursday 1st June 2017 at St Marys Church in Clifton Village

 Alan is pictured here stood third from the right in 1981 away at Long Eaton